magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/mqtt-retransmission-mechanism.md

-ThingsBoard's internal MQTT client includes a retransmission mechanism designed to improve reliability for message types that require acknowledgment.
+IoT Hub's internal MQTT client includes a retransmission mechanism designed to improve reliability for message types that require acknowledgment.
 This mechanism applies specifically to the following MQTT message types:
 - **PUBLISH** (only for QoS 1 or 2)
 - **SUBSCRIBE**